LIPSTICK

 2019

-I made these drawings while I was a Visiting Artist at the American Academy in Rome in 2019.
+I made this work as a Visiting Artist at the American Academy in Rome in 2019.

 Feeling unmoored after my mother died, I began writing letters to her in the form of drawings—things I had been

 unable to put into words.
-The drawings included lipstick impressions that echo how women in the 1960s and
+The drawings included impressions that echo how women in the 1960s and ‘70s pressed

-the viewer to engage in a broader reflection on grief, memory, and what remains after loss.
+I invite the viewer to engage in a broader reflection on what remains after loss.